On discretely structured growth models and their moments: Discussion

 In this introductory article, we have explored the dynamics of structured populations that can be described by generalisations of the classical logistic model of growth.
-Perhaps surprisingly, even generalising the principles of logistic growth led to some ambiguity in the mechanism of reproduction: is the structure variable (which here we thought of as fitness) preserved during reproduction, or is it changed in the process?
-Here we considered just two possibilities, either preserving or resetting the fitness of newly spawned population, and found in \cref{sec: clonal vs regenerative} that the study of moment closures can distinguish these two mechanisms in simply structured populations using aggregated information alone.
-In future, a more complete investigation into the possible effects of reproduction on the structure variable is warranted, especially given the prospect of using population-level information to discern details of mechanism.
+Perhaps surprisingly, even generalising the principles of logistic growth led to some ambiguity in the mechanism of reproduction: is the structure variable preserved during reproduction, or is it changed in the process?
+Here we considered just two possibilities, either preserving or resetting the state of newly spawned population, and found in \cref{sec: state-preserving vs state-resetting} that the study of moment closures can distinguish these two mechanisms in simply structured populations using aggregated information alone.
+In future, a more complete investigation into the possible effects of reproduction on the structure variable is warranted, including an exploration of average birth and death rates, especially given the prospect of using population-level information to discern details of mechanism.